cocos/cocos-docs/en/concepts/scene/shadow.md

 #### AutoAdapt Adaptive Shadow Calculation

-AutoAdapt adaptive shadow calculation will automatically calculate the range of shadows created under the lightView, as well as the distance of the shadow camera.Check if the hardware supports semi-floating point textures, to decide whether to enable linear depth or use texture compression.
+AutoAdapt adaptive shadow calculation automatically calculates the extent of shadow generation in the lightView and the proximity of the shadow camera.
+This can be used to check if the hardware supports semi-floating point types, and if so, Creator will automatically turn on linear depth and use texture compression.

 ## Support dynamic batching to improve performance